Type C escort ship: Design

 Because of Japan's deteriorating war situation, the Type C was a further simplification of the Ukuru design.
 They were smaller by 200 tons and the diesel engines that propelled them were also smaller, at 1900 shp versus 4200 shp for the Ukurus.
 Because of the decrease in engine power, the speed fell from 19.5 kn to 16.5 kn.
 The range remained the same, 6500 nmi at 14 kn.
 The number of 4.7 in guns went from three to two.
 The number of depth charges aboard was the same, 120, but the number of depth charge throwers was decreased from 18 to 12 and the depth charge chutes were decreased from two to one.

-Due to the simplifications of the design, a significant saving was made in construction time.
-The Type C escorts required approximately 20,000 man-hours each, compared to the 35,000 man-hours of the Ukurus and the 57,000 man-hours of the Mikuras.

 Construction

 The design work of the Type C ships started in March 1943, the same time as the Ukuru class.
 They were built concurrently with the Ukuru class and the Type D. The Type C vessels were given odd numbers, while the Type D were given even numbers.
 The Type C were constructed using prefabricated sections that enabled them to be built in as little as three to four months.
 The lead ship, No.1 (CD-1) was constructed at Mitsubishi Heavy Industries, laid down on 15 September 1943, and completed with No.3 (CD-3) on 29 February 1944.